 “You born here and speak the English, yes?”
 Tadeusz said, sauntering toward the shop’s front.
 “Don’t act like you not understand, Andrej,”

 The salesman locked up before walking out to the street.
-Confident he was gone, Andrew approached the back door, and as he entertained fleeing, it swung open to reveal Tadeusz with keys in hand.
+Confident he was gone, Andrew approached the back door, and as he again entertained running away, it swung open to reveal Tadeusz with keys in hand.

 “You stay out here, Andrej.”

-Andrew would be seen if anyone emerged from the many backdoors around him.
+Andrew surveyed the area, knowing he would be seen if anyone emerged from the many back doors around him.
 Then, as thoughts of leaving gained momentum, Tadeusz reappeared with a bundle of suits on their hangers.

 “Lucky for me, return rack not in front of camera,” he laughed, shoving one of the covers from the dry-cleaner’s trash at Andrew.
 “Slip over top,”

-“Is this why you brought me,” he demanded, “to steal clothes?”
+“Is this why you brought me here?” he demanded, pulling the plastic down over the hangers hooked on Tadeusz’s fingers.
+“To steal clothes?”

 “No, Andrej.”
-Tadeusz frowned.
+The Pole frowned.
 “You’re here to help me carry the clothes.”

 Anxiety soured his stomach on the ride back to Brighton.

-“I didn’t know it would be a problem,” he began, taking the clothes.
+“I didn’t know it would be a problem,” he began.

 Tadeusz rolled his eyes.
 “Excuse me, Prince Andrej,”